 12) Ripple HRH Limited Edition Visconti Fountain Pen — $57,000

-If you revel in gold, the Ripple HRH Limited Edition Visconti Fountain Pen was made especially for you.
-Available in 18-carat white gold or luxurious black, the Ripple is encrusted with diamonds and finished with an 18-carat gold nib.
+If you live for gold, the Ripple HRH Limited Edition Visconti Fountain Pen was made especially for you.
+Available in 18-carat white gold or luxurious black, the Ripple glitters with diamonds and ends with an 18-carat gold nib.
 At $57,000 each, the Ripple HRH Limited Edition Visconti Fountain pen is literally worth its weight in gold.

 13) Forbidden City HRH Limited Edition Visconti Fountain Pen — $42,000

-This striking black resin pen boasts an innovative Power Filler filling system which Visconti invented specially for its pens.
-The Forbidden City HRH Limited Edition Visconti Fountain pen is fashioned with 18-carat gold and diamonds and sells for a $42,000.
+This striking black resin pen boasts an innovative Power Filler filling system.
+The Forbidden City HRH Limited Edition Visconti Fountain pen features 18-carat gold and diamonds, and sells for a $42,000.

-Another offering from Caran d’Ache of Switzerland, the La Modernista Diamond Pen was created in 1999 to honor architect Antonio Gaudi, who died in 1926.
-Crafted of solid silver components coated in rhodium, La Modernista has an 18-carat gold nib, also coated in rhodium.
+Another offering from Caran d’Ache of Switzerland, the La Modernista Diamond Pen honors architect Antonio Gaudi, who died in 1926.
+Crafted from solid silver components coated in rhodium, La Modernista has an 18-carat gold nib, also coated in rhodium.
 Encrusted with 5,072 Wesselton diamonds weighing 20 carats and 96 rubies weighing 32 carats, La Modernista required six months of labor by master jeweler Robert Perron.
-This masterpiece was sold for $265,000 by Harrods in London in 2001 to a very lucky anonymous buyer.
+But even if you’ve got the necessary $265,000 on hand, you can’t get a hold of this pen: it sold in 2001 to an anonymous buyer.

 Florentine pen maker Tibaldi specializes in proportion, design, and excellent technical execution.
-Based on the Divine Proportion of Phi, the ratio between the cap and the visible portion of the barrel of the Fulgor Nocturnus equals exactly 1.618 when the pen is closed.
-This gorgeous writing instrument is encrusted with 945 black diamonds with 123 rubies around the rim.
-Don’t look for the Fulgor Nocturnus in any store; only one was ever made – and it sold for $8 million at a charity auction in Shanghai.
+Based on the Divine Proportion of Phi, the ratio between the cap and the barrel equals exactly 1.618.
+And the components of the pen are just as luxurious: 945 black diamonds and 123 rubies stud the surface of this gorgeous writing implement.
+Tibaldi only made one, and it sold for $8 million at a charity auction in Shanghai.

 16) Heaven Gold Pen by Anita Tan — $995,510